Edmonds College Logo

 BIOL& 175: Human Biology w/Lab

 Introductory course for the non-science major.
 Topics emphasize how the human body normally functions, ways infectious disease and genetic disorders interfere with human health, and the diversity of the human body.
-Prerequisite(s): Prerequisite: Placement in both ENGL 99 and MATH 81 or MATH 87.
+Prerequisite(s): Placement in both ENGL 99 and MATH 81 or MATH 87.

 Course Level Objectives